LexMachinaInc/python-lexmachina-sync-api-client/docs/quickstart.rst

 #.
 Using the configured client, we create an object with access to the Federal District Case endpoints.
 #.
 We do a case number search.
 For this example, we search for the Samsung Electronics v.
 Sandisk Corporation case with case number 9:02-cv-00058-JH.
 The case number search ignores judge initials at the end of a case number so they've been left out in the search example below.
 But they could be left in and the results would be the same.
 We further refine the search by using the optional court filter to limit our search to cases in the U.S. District Court for the Eastern District of Texas.

+Now to get started.
+In a jupyter notebook or ``ipython`` try out the following:

 .. code-block:: python

     import lexmachina